percebus/azure-secure-networking-for-devs/docs/tutorial/02/hub/vm.md

 ![Azure Bastion](../../../../assets/img/azure/architectures/bas/subnets.png)

-This enables more than 1 person connecting at the same time; assuming your VM supports it, like a properly configured **Windows Server**.
+This enables more than 1 person connecting at the same time against a single/shared public IP address.

 ## Resources